alexbelloni/feedr/README.md

 [Site](https://feedreader.netlify.com)

 Project description: build a simple, single-page application that consumes data from an open, third-party API
+-> SPA consuming feeds and a news API

 ## Project's Technical Requirements